Surfkeks/htwg-latex-fork-EI/README.md

-# HTWG Corporate Identity LaTeX Template
+# HTWG Corporate Identity LaTeX Template => adapted for the EI faculty

+Warning, the cover and title PDF have badly replaced icons, which could lead to ugly printing or pdf exports.
+It would be better to get the official EI covers from a professor.

+This was just done for a case study homework, and is not an official layout of the HTWG Konstanz.
+Use with care!

 [![Build Status](https://travis-ci.org/FunkeMT/htwg-latex.svg?branch=master)](https://travis-ci.org/FunkeMT/htwg-latex)